sebastianspross/k8s101/README.md

 ```
 You end up with three YAML-files which describes the way your application should be deployed to Kubernetes.
 Do you remember that you hard-coded the mapping between the label of your Pods and the selector of the Services?
 This might get tricky when your microservice ecosystem grows and you have to deal with a lot more variables.

 At this point we consider to use the package manager Helm.
+While writing this tutorial Helm is about to change it's concept in version 3.
+Read about the history of Helm in [this blog post series](https://docs.bitnami.com/kubernetes/how-to/create-your-first-helm-chart/ "https://docs.bitnami.com/kubernetes/how-to/create-your-first-helm-chart/").
+With this background you do not mix up Helm 2 and Helm 3 concepts while googling.

 You can find a simple and quick beginner tutorial [here](https://docs.bitnami.com/kubernetes/how-to/create-your-first-helm-chart/ "https://docs.bitnami.com/kubernetes/how-to/create-your-first-helm-chart/").
-I basically extracted some parts and quoted from this bitnami tutorial.
+I basically extracted some parts and quoted from this bitnami tutorial:
 ## What is in for me?
 Helm is an Open Source Project which is massively pushed from Microsoft.
 You get the following out of it ([bitnami docs](https://docs.bitnami.com/kubernetes/how-to/create-your-first-helm-chart/ "https://docs.bitnami.com/kubernetes/how-to/create-your-first-helm-chart/")):
 * Intelligently manage your Kubernetes object definitions